Mirantis/mke-docs/content/docs/concepts/architecture.md

 cluster and services.

-- `mke-operator`: A Kubernetes-native operator that automates installation, upgrades, system configuration, and user services .
+- `mke-operator`: A Kubernetes-native operator that automates installation, upgrades, system configuration, and user services.
 - `k0rdent`: An open-source component that performs lifecycle management for the services that `mke-operator` configures.

 ### System services

-A key benefit of MKE 4k is that it supports various system services that are characteristic to clusters, thus ensuring their ease of configuration and use.
+A key benefit of MKE 4k is that it includes various services that are typically standard to a cluster, thus ensuring that they integrate well and are easy to use and configure.
 These services are Kubernetes workloads that run within the cluster, which you can manage using the MKE 4k control plane.
 They include authorization, ingress, monitoring, and backups, among others.

 ### User Services